 Tanya Ludovico is a B. Ed. student in the department of Education at McGill University.
 She has a B.A. in Italian Studies from Concordia University.
 Her interests lie in Greek and Roman history, languages, and children’s education.
 Her current work on the team includes transcribing and correcting 16th century Italian texts.

 Marco Piana is a PhD student in Italian Studies at McGill University, department of Languages, Literatures and Cultures.
-His field of research focuses on the literary representation of otherness and religious identity in early modern Italy, with special regard to Gianfrancesco Pico della Mirandola and the Italian Neoplatonic revival.
+His research focuses on the literary representation of otherness and religious identity in early modern Italy, with special regard to Gianfrancesco Pico della Mirandola and the Italian Neoplatonic revival.

 Charlotte Sabourin is a PhD student in philosophy at McGill University.
 Her research interests include: Kant’s theoretical and practical philosophy, early modern philosophy, and the history of feminist philosophy.
 Her work on the Project includes research, transcription, and organizational work for the Genre & Method conference (November 2016).